 Public Spaces, Community Places crowdgranting program

 The Michigan Economic Development Corp (MEDC) teamed up with private partner Patronicity to launch a first of its kind crowd-granting program to help create vibrant communities throughout Michigan.
-The program revolutionizes the granting process, in part, by making the community the final review committee.
-If the project garners enough community support through crowdfunding, it will receive a matching grant.
+The crowdgranting model streamlines the granting process, increases community engagement and results in more sustainable projects that better serve and impact the communities they are within.

 We believe thriving places help define a community’s economic vitality.
 From bike trails to pocket parks to public art projects, they contribute to a strong quality of life, help attract and retain talent, and grow stronger local economies.
 In 2014, as Michigan was facing declining public revenues and local budgetary concerns in communities across the State, the MEDC saw a need to empower them to continue these types of improvements during a time of economic distress.
 Communities tend to stray away from innovative, place-making improvements when limited budgets are focused on hard infrastructure such as water lines and crumbling roadways.
 With that in mind, the Michigan Economic Development Corporation (MEDC) partnered with the civic & community based crowdfunding platform, Patronicity to create the “Public Spaces, Community Places” (PSCP) crowdfunding matching grant program.